akapa/escher-request/README.md

 `autheticated` is boolean, shows whether it passed authentication or not, `message` contains a reason if it did not.

-Usually you want to wrap this method in a middlaware that handles the specifics of your favorite framework.
+Usually you want to wrap this method in a middleware that handles the specifics of your favorite framework.

 See examples for ideas how this could be done: [koa](examples/koa.js),